intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/troubshooting.md

 ### ``assert precision in list(self.cur_config['ops'].keys())`` when using ipex quantization with inc on machine with BF16 instruction set

 It's known issue for [Intel® Neural Compressor](https://github.com/intel/neural-compressor) that they don't deal with BF16 op well at version 1.13.1 .
 This has been fixed in version 2.0.
+You can install bigdl-nano[inference] >= 2.2 to fix this problem.

 ### Why my output is not bf16 dtype when using bf16+ipex related methods?